-^{ \$17,810} at the University Centers at Buffalo and Stony Brook; \$16,190 at the University Centers at Albany and Binghamton; \$9,740 at the Colleges of Technology at Alfred and Morrisville, and \$10,040 at the Colleges of Technology at Canton and Delhi
+^{ \$19,590} at the University Centers at Buffalo and Stony Brook; \$17,810 at the University Centers at Albany and Binghamton; \$9,740 at the Colleges of Technology at Alfred and Morrisville, and \$10,340 at the Colleges of Technology at Canton and Delhi and \$10,640 at the College of Morrisville.

 There are various tuition charges for students taking classes at off-campus locations during the summer or winter recesses.
-Tuition charges are fixed by the Trustees of SUNY and remain in effect until changed by the Trustees.
+Tuition charges are fixed by the SUNY Board of Trustees and remain in effect until changed by the Board of Trustees.
 In addition, there are other miscellaneous charges.
 Pursuant to legislation enacted in 2011, the Trustees are authorized to increase resident undergraduate tuition by not more than \$300 each year through the 2015-16 academic year.
-The receipts from such tuition charges and other miscellaneous charges are not pledged to the payment of Debt Service payable on Bonds issued under the Resolution, including the Series 2013A Bonds.
+The receipts from such tuition charges and other miscellaneous charges are not pledged to the payment of Debt Service payable on Bonds issued under the Resolution, including the Series 2015A Bonds.